lawndoc/CAPy/README.md

 - POST `/ca/csr` -> generic certificate signing request (optionally supply own public key)
 - POST `/ca/revoke-certificate` -> revoke certificate
 - GET `/ca/revoke-certificate` -> check if cert has been revoked
+- OCSP server for clients to check if cert has been revoked via OCSP